-126. c.
+147. d.
 Employees in the following classes only shall receive auto allowance of \$100.00 per month and be eligible for a mileage allowance of eight (8) cents per mile:

 - 4260 Real Property Appraiser Trainee

 - 4261 Real Property Appraiser

 - 4265 Senior Real Property Appraiser

 - 4267 Principal Real Property Appraiser

 - 3. Mileage Allowance

-- 127. The City shall provide City vehicles for the use of City employees while traveling in the course of their duties for the City.
+- 148. The City shall provide City vehicles for the use of City employees while traveling in the course of their duties for the City.
 In the event such vehicles are not available, the Appointing Officer may request employees to use their own vehicle for City business.
 Employees using their own vehicle for City business shall be reimbursed for expenses incurred at the rate in accordance with the IRS allowance and for all necessary toll expenses.

-- 128. Subject to review and approval by the Controller's Office, additional classes may be considered for eligibility for the Auto Allowance under Section 2 of this Article by the Union/City Relations Committee (UCRC).
+- 149. Subject to review and approval by the Controller's Office, additional classes may be considered for eligibility for the Auto Allowance under Section 2 of this Article by the Union/City Relations Committee (UCRC).

-4. Reimbursement of Required Business-Related Travel Expenses travel-related expenses consistent with the rates established in the Controller's Office's Business Travel Reimbursement Guidelines.
+- 4. Reimbursement of Required Business-Related Travel Expenses

+- 150. Represented employees who are required by the Appointing Officer or designee to engage in business-related travel shall be eligible for reimbursement of such eligible travelrelated expenses consistent with the rates established in the Controller's Office's Business Travel Reimbursement Guidelines.